Suicides at the Golden Gate Bridge: August and Marilyn DeMont

 One of the youngest deaths off the bridge was five-year-old Marilyn DeMont, in 1945.
 With the child standing on a girder just outside the bridge's railing, her father, 37-year-old elevator installation foreman August DeMont, commanded her to jump.
-August DeMont followed by diving in after her.
+He followed by diving in after her.
 A simple note was found in the DeMont car stating, "I and my daughter have committed suicide."

 Charles S. Gallagher Sr. and Jr.

 In 1954, Charles S. Gallagher Sr. was director of the San Jose Merchants Association in San Jose, California.
 After returning from two weeks of vacation, he discovered the audit his company began before he left was ongoing.
 On September 27, 1954, Gallagher told his co-workers he was leaving briefly to get coffee.
 Rather than doing so, he drove to the north side of the Golden Gate Bridge, parked, and jumped.